 BOM's, build guide and PCB info

-People sometimes come to me after having tried (and failed with) cheap nasty DIY synth PCB's, which can easily delaminate if not handled correctly and are often not properly tested, board defects can make even a perfect soldering job a complete waste of time and money.
+People come to me after having tried (and failed with) cheap nasty DIY synth PCB's, which can easily delaminate if not handled correctly and are often not properly tested, board defects can make even a perfect soldering job a complete waste of time and money.

 We want to give you the best chance of finishing your projects successfully, all these PCB's undergo thorough testing to ensure that they are true to the design files.